davebaird/repeat-until/README.md

     write_stuff_to( $file ) if $file ;

-    # if you want to report progress:
+    # -----

+    # The 'try' counter is passed to the anonymous sub:

     my $file = repeat_until { my $try = shift; warn "Try $try of $tries" ; get_locked_file() } $tries, $delay ;